Icyfiremario/gemini-mc-mod/README.md

 /tellchad \<message>.
 Sends message to Chad and prints response to the chat\
 /resetchad.
 Resets the chatbot effectively clearing its history

+### Installing
+Download the lastest version from the CurseForge website or the releases tab.
+The master branch will be used for the latest version and branches of past versions will be made as I update the mod.

 ### Host your own Chad
 https://github.com/Icyfiremario/gemini-mc-server